 Omro is a very small city located in the state of Wisconsin.
 With a population of 3,583 people and two constituent neighborhoods, Omro is the 176th largest community in Wisconsin.

 Unlike some cities, Omro isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Omro are a mix of both white- and blue-collar jobs.
-Overall, Omro is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Omro who work in office and administrative support (17.10%), sales jobs (11.42%), and healthcare (8.99%).
+Overall, Omro is a city of professionals, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Omro who work in healthcare (8.42%), teaching (8.36%), and management occupations (7.70%).

-Omro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Omro doesn't have a public transportation system that people use for their commute.

-The per capita income in Omro in 2010 was $20,411, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,644 for a family of four.
+The per capita income in Omro in 2018 was $33,925, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $135,700 for a family of four.
 However, Omro contains both very wealthy and poor people as well.

-Omro is a somewhat ethnically-diverse city.
 The people who call Omro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Omro residents report their race to be White, followed by Asian.
-Omro also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.73% of the city’s residents.
-Important ancestries of people in Omro include Irish, Polish, English, and French Canadian.
+Important ancestries of people in Omro include German, Polish, Irish, English, and Norwegian.

 The most common language spoken in Omro is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.